AidenPetersen/PersonalSite/content/about.md

  - **Web Developer** - Iowa State IT - May 2021 - Present
    - Primarily write web applications using php's Laravel and Vue.js.
-   - Learned many importand skills like programming in a professional environment and using important version control and productivity tools.
+   - Learned many importand skills like programming in a professional environment, and using important version control and productivity tools.
  - **Competitive Programming** - ICPC - Dec 2020 - Present

 ### Tools